Post contains affiliate links.

 But Kate Middleton isn’t her name anymore.
 Why did you put that in the title?

 I know, I know.
-I get this a lot, even in articles I write about Kate over at omg.
+I get this a lot.
 But here’s the thing: even though you and I know that Kate Middleton isn’t her name anymore, a whole lot of people don’t.
 A whole lot of people still search for information about her as “Kate Middleton.”
 I tried to cover as many search bases as I could by keeping “Kate Middleton” and “Duchess of Cambridge” in the title.
 It’s not perfect, but it’s called SEO (search engine optimization).
 It’s a reality of writing in the internet age.

 What’s something neat you learned about Kate while writing this book?